 Self-care can be this, but it is actually so much more.
 Self-care is self-preservation.
-It is a journey to being nicer towards yourself.
+It is a journey towards being nicer to yourself.
 It is feeling connected to yourself and who you are.
-Self-care is nourishment of the body…physically, mentally, emotionally and spiritually.
+Self-care is nourishment of the body…physically, mentally, emotionally, and spiritually.

 1. Reactive Self-Care

 Reactive self-care is when you must take care of yourself because you need a break or have burnt the candle at both ends.
 You are overwhelmed and the stress has taken over.
 This type of self-care is a temporary fix.

 Preventative self-care is done to maintain your state of health and wellness.

 3. Proactive Self-Care

 Proactive self-care is the best type of self-care because it creates sustainability.
 When you are proactive, you are refueling “your cup” BEFORE it is empty.
 When you are proactive, you have a consistent routine and check-in with yourself.
 You are self-aware and recognize your triggers and stressors before they happen.

 Why do you need more self-care in your day?